-When it’s time to replace your freezer consider buying a chest freezer.
-They can take up a little more floor space, and they do need to be defrosted once or twice a year, but they will keep your store-bought bread and other food tasting better, for much longer.
+When it’s time to replace your freezer, consider buying a chest freezer.
+They can take up a little more floor space, and they do need to be defrosted once a year (or every other year), but they will keep your bread and other food tasting better, for much longer.

 When it comes to freezing bread, a freezer, correctly used, can save you a lot of dough (cooked or uncooked!)

-Here is a link to Amazon’s listing of chest freezers (our preferred type).
+Here is a link to Amazon’s listing of best-rated chest freezers (our preferred type).